guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 I tend not to go back and edit my point-form notes.
 In essence, I want "someone" to re-cast my notes into prose.
 In the past, one would employ editors and ghost-writers.
 I am exploring the concept of using ChatGPT to ghost-write prose from my notes.

 Thus far, the indications are positive.
-ChatGPT ingests my 7-point note - in markdown format - and generates reasonable prose, suitable to use a subsection of a chapter in a book, or, as an essay on a blog.
+ChatGPT ingests my 7-point note - in markdown format - and generates reasonable prose, suitable to use as a  subsection of a chapter in a book, or, as an essay on a blog.

 ## Appendix: Future 1
 I am building a pipeline - in drawware/0D - to take raw JSON exported from Kinopio and to  convert it to point-form notes in markdown format.

-The pipeline uses JavaScript, Python, PROLOG (SWIPL), draw.io, OhmJS, RWR, and, odin0d.
+The pipeline uses JavaScript, Python, PROLOG (swipl), draw.io, OhmJS, RWR, and, odin0d.

 Thus far, the pipeline converts JSON from Kinopio into a PROLOG factbase.
 I manually copy/paste the factbase into a PROLOG program `md.pl` and then run the program using the commands:
 ```